Pirates vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have won all three of the games they have been favored on the moneyline this season.
+- The Pirates have won all four of the games they have been listed as the moneyline favorite this season.

-- Based on this matchup's moneyline, the Pirates' implied win probability is 59.2%.
+- The Pirates have a 60% chance to win this matchup based on the moneyline's implied probability.

-- Pittsburgh has played in 20 games with set over/under, and have combined with opponents to go over the total 10 times (10-10-0).
+- Pittsburgh has had an over/under set by bookmakers 21 times, and have combined with opponents to go over the total in 10 of those games (10-11-0).

-- The Pirates have had a run line set for just one contest this season, and they covered.
+- The Pirates have had a spread set for only one outing this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.